 Let's have a look at each table and understand what those terms and values mean.

-The Residual Sum of Squares measures the variation attributed to the error in the model.
-In our case, the Residual Sum of Squares is 3.715 which is high.
-You should aim here at values as low as possible where zero means that your regression model is a perfect fit for the data.
+The Residual Sum of Squares (SSE) measures the unexplained variation or error in the model.
+In our case, the Residual Sum of Squares is 3.715.
+Lower residual values are better, as they indicate less unexplained variance.
+A residual of zero would mean perfect prediction.

 The Total Sum of Squares is calculated by adding the Regression Sum of Squares and Residual Sum of Squares respectively 6.667 in our case.

-Next, let’s look at the Degree of Freedom (df) column in ANOVA respectively Regression, Residual and Total Degree of Freedom
+Next, let's look at the Degree of Freedom (df) column in ANOVA.

 The Regression Mean Square is calculated by dividing the regression sum of squares divided by the regression degree of freedom – in our example 0.984.
 The Residual Mean Square is computed in the same way, by dividing the residual sum of squares by the residual degree of freedom – respectively, 0.143 in our case.